 Picture it: You're cradling your newborn, recovering from childbirth, and before you know it, your breasts are growing larger and they’re rock-hard.
 They may appear shiny, and your nipples may be flat.
 They may feel tender or downright painful.
 You're probably wondering, "Wait, why do my boobs hurt?"
 The simple answer is breast engorgement.
-Within three to five days after you've given birth, your breasts will begin to produce mature milk.
+Within three to five days after you've given birth, your breasts will begin to produce mature milk1.
 This process (also referred to as "milk coming in") typically creates the swelling, heaviness, and tenderness associated with breast engorgement.

 What is breast engorgement?

 Breast engorgement is one of a few common breastfeeding issues.
 Although your baby is ready to breastfeed from the moment they're born, your breasts don't actually make milk right away.
-Instead, breasts produce colostrum: a golden-colored, high-protein, concentrated fluid filled with nutrients and antibodies.
+Instead, breasts produce colostrum: a golden-colored, high-protein, concentrated fluid filled with nutrients and antibodies2.
 As your baby drinks colostrum, your breasts interpret that action as a sign to start making milk.
 A few days after delivery, your breasts will swell, become firmer, and possibly become tender—a process that may be uncomfortable or even painful.

 Even after you've been breastfeeding for a while, you may experience breast engorgement if you haven't fed your baby or pumped in a few hours.
 In either case, the good news is that it's typically easy to address.